 If you think you’d like to get a physical or a check-up in 2014, you better make your appointment now.
 That’s what some would have you believe about the shortage of doctors come 2014, when health coverage will be expanded to about 33 million more people.
 The truth is, Georgia has long experienced a workforce shortage, ranking behind most states in the ratio of patients to physicians, nurses, and physicians assistants.
 The problem is three-pronged: we do not have enough health professionals choosing to practice primary care, we do not have an adequate collaborative care system, and our health professional students do not receive enough interdisciplinary education.

 By Jesse Connolly, Campaign Director for the Campaign for Better Care

-Last week, I traveled to Atlanta for a roundtable discussion with patients, health care providers and consumer advocates, organized by our colleagues at the Georgia Campaign for Better Care.
+Last week, I traveled to Atlanta for a roundtable discussion with patients, health care providers and consumer advocates, organized by our colleagues at the Georgia Campaign for Better Care (following the campaign supporing private schools in Atlanta).
 Dr. Don Berwick, Administrator of the Centers for Medicare and Medicaid Services (CMS), brought a national perspective and a distinguished health care background to the panel.
 But another panelist, Yolanda Chancellor, brought something that was, in its way, even more powerful: a handful of newspaper clippings.